Barbiturate Toxicity

 Gastrointestinal decontamination

 Despite the fact that barbiturates are well adsorbed by activated charcoal and a study in which volunteers given 50 g of activated charcoal showed a mean reduction in absorption of 47.3%, 40.07%, and 16.5% when it was administered at 30 minutes, 60 minutes, and 120 minutes, respectively, current guidelines in overdose management question its benefit.
 There is no evidence that the administration of activated charcoal improves clinical outcome.
-Indeed, its use has decreased to less than 5% of all reported ingestions in recent years.[18]
+Indeed, a 2005 study found that its use had decreased to less than 5% of all reported ingestions in recent years.[22]

 A single dose of activated charcoal may be given within an hour of overdose if the clinician estimates that a clinically significant fraction of the ingested substance remains in the GI tract, the toxin is adsorbed by charcoal, further absorption may result in clinical deterioration, and the patient has no depression of his or her mental status.
 Activated charcoal is a hydrocarbon with a high aspiration ratio; hence, the administration of charcoal is contraindicated in any patient who does not have an intact or protected airway.